QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

 -------------------------------------------------

-In order to keep many of the benefits of Julia, you will sometimes want to ensure the compiler can always deduce a single type from any function or expression
+In order to keep many of the benefits of Julia, you will sometimes want to ensure the compiler can always deduce a single type from any function or expression.

 An example of bad practice is to use an array to hold unrelated types